 • Using the Assets tab – For products that are more complex and require more definition, you download a product load form (PLF), add product details, and then upload the completed form using the File upload option.

-Note: Data product providers must use the AWS Data Exchange console to publish products.
+Note: Data product distributor must use the AWS Data Exchange console to publish products.
 For more information, see Publishing Products in the AWS Data Exchange User Guide.

 3. Products Tabs: To access the Products tab, log in to the AWS Marketplace Management Portal.
 From the Products tab, choose SaaS.